 Chief complaints

-A 25 years-old male presented with complaints of progressive dysphagia for both liquids and solids for one month associated with epigastric pain.
+A 25-year-old male presented with complaints of progressive dysphagia for both liquids and solids for 1 mo associated with epigastric pain.

 History of present illness

-He described the pain as intermittent, dull, non-radiating, 5 in severity on a scale of 1-10, with no exacerbating or relieving factors.
+The patient described the pain as intermittent, dull, non-radiating, and a 5 in severity on a scale of 1-10, with no exacerbating or relieving factors.
 The patient reported 10 kg weight loss in the last 8 mo.
 On review of systems, the patient denied chest pain, dyspnea, productive cough, nausea, vomiting, hematemesis, melena, hematochezia, altered bowel habits, fever, night sweats or anorexia.

 History of past illness